NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Shifting Form (Speed).md

-Granted by casting [[Spells/Shifting Form|Shifting Form]] and choosing to gain a 20-foot status bonus to your Speed.
+Granted by casting [[Shifting Form|Shifting Form]] and choosing to gain a 20-foot status bonus to your Speed.

 *Source: Pathfinder Core Rulebook*
 *OGL*